-Your work will be so nice, they'll have to look twice -- first they'll see your film, then they'll see its impact.
+Your work will be so nice, they'll have to look twice -- first they'll see your film, then they'll see its impact on the world.

-I now continue to produce stories that create impactful and prudent conversations about how the public decisions we make collectively, shape our individual lives.
+I now continue to produce stories that create impactful and prudent conversations about how the collective public decisions we make shape our individual lives.

-Past: I began my film career as as an intern at the documentary powerhouse Kartemquin Films (Hoop Dreams, The Interrupters), was an elementary school teacher (Teach for America), and served as a White House intern (President Obama).
+Background: I began my film career as as an intern at the documentary powerhouse Kartemquin Films (Hoop Dreams, The Interrupters), was an elementary school teacher (Teach for America), served as a community organizer on both of President Obama's presidential campaigns, and a White House intern (President Obama).
 I hold a B.A. in Anthropology from the University of Chicago and an M.P.A. from Syracuse University.